shannondow/Numerical_Analysis_Coursework/README.md

 # Numerical_Analysis_Coursework
-This repository contains homework assignments from courses in numerical analysis.
+This repository contains homework assignments from a course in numerical analysis.